 Effects of 12 vs. 36-hour transport: Calves transported for 12 hours generally shrank less, weighed more, ate more and grew faster than the calves transported for 36 hours.

 Effects of 0, 4, 8 or 12-hour rest stops: Overall, 96% of steers were alert at unloading, and 99% had no signs of lameness after transport, with no differences due to rest stop duration.
 After the final unloading, calves rested for 8 or 12 hours weighed more than calves that had less rest.
 These differences were probably due to gut fill, because they disappeared within seven hours after unloading.
 The only physiological effect of rest stop time was that unrested steers had higher levels of non-esterified fatty acid in their blood (a sign of low energy levels) at unloading.

 Rest stop duration had no effect on feed intake, average daily gain, or animal health over the first month after transport.
 Only 2.5% (8 head) were treated, 6 for respiratory disease, and one each for footrot and pinkeye.

-What it Means: Rest stop duration did not show a clear benefit for the steers in this study, perhaps because the calves were already weaned, vaccinated, given prophylactic antibiotics and accustomed to feeding from bunks and waterers before they were transported.
+Rest stop duration did not show a clear benefit for the steers in this study, perhaps because the calves were already weaned, vaccinated, given prophylactic antibiotics and accustomed to feeding from bunks and waterers before they were transported.
 This might mean that preconditioning is more beneficial for feeder calves than feed, water and rest stops during transport.

 A follow-up trial comparing the benefits of rest stops in freshly-weaned vs. preconditioned calves has just been completed and is currently being analyzed.
 In another part of this study, University of Guelph researchers are working with an Ontario feedlot operator to compare the health of Western calves that stop for feed, water and rest in Thunder Bay to those that travel straight through.